awards in FY19

 One of the best ways to learn is to build knowledge through research and innovation.
 San Diego State University received its first federal grant in the 1950s, began its first doctoral program in the 1960s and has continued to chart a course of discovery and scholarship ever since.
-SDSU is the flagship research institution of the 23-campus California State University system and one of the top 60 public universities in the U.S., offering 24 doctoral programs and netting $148.5 million in grants and contracts.
+SDSU is the flagship research institution of the 23-campus California State University system and one of the top 68 public universities in the U.S., according to U.S. News and World Report.
+The university offers 23 doctoral programs.
+In 2018-19 SDSU researchers brought in $148.5 million in grants and contracts.

 SDSU students and faculty are scholars, educators, humanitarians and researchers.
 San Diego has long been a hub of innovation on many levels: biomedical sciences, military defense, public health, engineering, water science, climate change, social policy and more.
 Our researchers work alongside one another, with students and in partnership with industry and faculty from neighboring universities to help the region and the world tackle some of the biggest issues of our day.

 Researchers in 2018-19 discovered a third planet in the Kepler-47 Circumbinary System, studied a compound that reduces cardiac damage after a heart attack, identified a catalyst that may lower the cost of prescriptions and made strides in understanding the biology of autism.
 They built a molecular model of spider silk, developed a new way to study aggressive forms of cancer, leveraged bacteriophages in personalized medicine and investigated how an essential nutrient could mitigate developmental damage from prenatal exposure to alcohol.